-Rosemary saw Rosie Bear sitting on a shelf in the local chemist years ago and they became firms friends.
+Rosemary saw Rosie Bear sitting on a shelf in the local chemist years ago and they were friends til the end.
 Sadly, Rosemary was diagnosed with the Bulbar Palsy variant of Motor Neurone Disease (MND/ALS) in September 2013 and she died in November 2016.

 We would very much like to say thank you to the MND Association particularly the East Dorset and New Forest Branch who supported Rosemary during the three years she lived with MND and also to the NHS healthcare professionals, including Forest Holme Hospice and Lewis Manning Hospice day centre, both in Poole, and the Marie Curie Nurses – all of whom were marvellous.